run-ai/docs/docs/admin/runai-setup/advanced/non-root-containers.md

 ```

 !!!
 Limitation
     Preventing privilege escalation at the cluster level limits non-root for all Run:AI __CLI__ users.
 However, it does not prevent users or malicious actors from starting containers directly via Kubernetes API (e.g. via YAML files).
 To fully secure the system use _Gatekeeper_ or work with _OpenShift_.
+See below for more information.

 ### Using Templates